Plumsail/forms-docs/source/how-to/file.rst

 |

-It should still be the same step, so in this next window you can fill the following data - your Site address, Document Library you want to create file in, File name - file from parsed JSON, File Content - Body from HTTP request:
+It should still be the same step, so in this next window you can fill the following data - your Site address, Document Library you want to create file in, File name - select purple file value from parsed JSON, File Content - Body from HTTP request:

 .. image:: ../images/how-to/file/5_SharePoint_CreateFile.png
    :alt: SharePoint - Create file